 Doctor Adriana Aparo

 Guy’s widow.
 She grew up in Flint, so she feels right at home in Bedlam.
 They met during their medical residency in Detroit.
 They got engaged after they got their medical licenses, spent a year together in Libya and the Congo working for Doctors Without Borders, and then moved to Bedlam City, where they got married and bought a house.
 They were about to start trying for their first child when Guy died.
 During the five years “Johann” kept Guy in a box with a stake through his heart, Adriana became close friends with Guy’s sister Flora, remarried, and had a child with her new husband.
 She still lives in the same house she shared with Guy.
 She works in the emergency room at Bedlam General Hospital.
 Flora and Mo have both tried to convince her to work for Our Lady of Sorrow instead, and Mo has offered to “make some calls,” but Adriana feels like Bedlam General is where she can do the most good.
-Like everyone else from his mortal life, Adriana has no idea that Guy has risen from his grave, until he unmasked himself to her during the events of Red Death Redemption.
+Like everyone else from his mortal life, Adriana had no idea that Guy has risen from his grave, until he unmasked himself to her during the events of Red Death Redemption.